Caribbean folk instrument

 Solid Steel’s steel pans are quite typical and would be instruments played in any steel band, but our musicians select only the finest and most beautifully tuned steel pans worthy of professional steel band entertainment.

-We are fully committed to exclusively using steel pans/drums in our band when requested to do so, but if hired as a larger steel band we augment them with some other non-steel band instruments as and when required.
+We are fully committed to exclusively using steel pans/drums in our band on request.
+But, if you hire us as a larger steel band we augment them with some other non-steel band instruments as and when you might require that.

 Is the size of our steel band important?
-Well, only a minimum trio size offers all the elements of music necessary for a full sound including all the elements of melody (provided by the tenor pan, mainly), harmony (provided by the second pan, mainly), bass and rhythm (provided principally by the bass pan player who also plays maracas, tambourine and assorted hand percussion).
+Well, basically only a minimum trio size offers all the elements of music necessary for a full sound.
+Thus all the elements of melody (provided by the tenor pan, mainly), harmony (provided by the second pan, mainly), bass and rhythm (provided principally by the bass pan player who also plays maracas, tambourine and assorted hand percussion) are included here.

-Whatever the size of the format we can provide you, our steel band is unique in having both the history and passion to play the traditional Caribbean songs authentically and the progressive approach that embraces all genres of popular music where great melodies can be found.
+Given these points, whatever the size of the format we can provide you, our steel band is unique.
+This is on account of us having both the history and passion to play the traditional Caribbean songs authentically and the progressive approach that embraces all genres of popular music where great melodies can be found.